Own-Data-Privateer/hoardy-web/tool/README.md

 ## How to generate previews for `WRR` files, listen to them via TTS, open them with `xdg-open`, etc

-See [`script` sub-directory](./script/) for examples that show how to use `pandoc` and/or `w3m` to turn `WRR` files into previews and readable plain-text that can viewed or listened to via other tools, or dump them into temporary raw data files that can then be immediately fed to `xdg-open` for one-click viewing.
+See [the `script` sub-directory](./script/) for examples that show how to use `pandoc` and/or `w3m` to turn `WRR` files into previews and readable plain-text that can viewed or listened to via other tools, or dump them into temporary raw data files that can then be immediately fed to `xdg-open` for one-click viewing.

 # Usage